evz/ch-ch-ch-changes/README.md

 # ch-ch-ch-ch-changes

 One way to look at the changes that happen day to day in the Chicago Crime Reports Data.

 ### So, what's going on here?

 A long time ago, I worked on a now defunct project called [Plenar.io](https://plenar.io).
 As part of the process of updating the various datasets that we were downloading every day, we ended up with a daily snapshot of everything that we loaded.
-I started getting curious about how they might change in expected and unexpected ways so I started building this as a little side project mostly to amuse myself.
-At some point, the folks who were in charge of the daily ETLs that powered Plenar.io either deleted or made private the S3 bucket where all the data was stored so I more or less put it down at that point.
+I started getting curious about how things might change in expected and unexpected ways so I started building this as a little side project mostly to amuse myself.
+At some point, the folks took over the daily ETLs that powered Plenar.io either deleted or made private the S3 bucket where all the data was stored so I more or less put it down at that point.

 In the summer of 2024, I started remembering this project and how fun it was to put together so I dusted it off and made some updates so that it's not relying on data stored in the S3 bucket that was backing the Plenar.io project and